 Skip to main content

 You can run an Agent37 instance from any Docker image.
-Register it as a workspace template in one of two ways: A cloud build fetches everything itself — the FROM base image and anything RUN downloads — so those sources must be publicly reachable.
+Register it as a workspace template in one of two ways: A cloud build fetches everything itself, including the FROM base image and anything RUN downloads, so those sources must be publicly reachable.
 There is no build-secret or private-registry-credential support yet; if your base image is private, contact support.
-A complete example — a Dockerfile, an example skill, a registration script, and a tiny LLM proxy — lives in custom-agent-image/, ready to copy into your own repo.
+A complete example lives in agent37-platform/custom-agent-image: a working agent app (auth, chat, files, integrations) whose agents run an image it builds itself from one Dockerfile and one skill folder.
+Click Use this template, edit the Dockerfile, run npm run release:agent.
+Smaller ready-to-build recipes live in the Agent37 Cookbook, like hermes-vnc-desktop, a live desktop view of the agent’s browser.
 This page is the walkthrough; Templates → build on the Hermes base image is the reference for the contract.

 When you register a template, Agent37 copies your image once into private storage and pins it by digest.
 That snapshot is what every instance runs, so registering takes up to a few minutes for a large image.
 Re-pushing the same tag later does nothing: publish a new tag and update the template, or re-run the cloud build.
 Your image is stored privately and never republished.